Ryin

 “I said shut the fuck up!”

 She stepped back.
 “You don’t get to act mad.
-You’ve been using me for year—”
+You’ve been using me—”

 That’s when he snapped.